 There are several similarities between Gemini and Coinbase.
 For example, both are user-friendly, offer a variety of top-tier cryptocurrencies, and place security as one of their top priorities.

 Gemini is a popular choice for investors who want the most secure platform to buy and store their digital assets.
-They are also a very transparent company with regular audits as required by the New York State Department of Financial Services (NYDFS).
+It also is a transparent company with regular audits as required by the New York State Department of Financial Services (NYDFS).
 Its strict compliance with U.S. regulations makes it one of the safest places to purchase cryptocurrency, especially for institutional investors.

 No matter which platform you choose, understand that investing in cryptocurrencies is highly speculative, so never invest more than you are willing to lose.